 MMPHA will discuss program compliance issues during the voucher briefing session.
-MMPHA will provide each applicant and participant with the publication Things You Should Know (HUD-1140-OIG) that explains the types of actions a family must avoid and the penalties for program abuse.
+MMPHA will provide each applicant and participant with a copy of "Is Fraud Worth It?"
+(Form HUD-1141-OIG) that explains the types of actions a family must avoid and the penalties for program abuse.